MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 ## Version 0.xx.xxxx.xxxx

-- New support for standalone Q# executables, which no longer require a C# or Python host file.
-For more information on getting started with Q# standalone, see [here]()
+- New support for Q# command line applications, which no longer require a C# or Python host file.
+For more information on getting started with Q# command line applications, see [here]()

 *Release date: March 26th, 2020*